Justin Turner Player Props: Red Sox vs. Tigers

 Justin Turner At The Plate

-- Among the qualifying hitters, he ranks 19th in batting average, while his on-base percentage ranks 33rd and he is 36th in slugging.
+- Among qualifying hitters in MLB play, he ranks 17th in batting average, 32nd in on-base percentage, and 32nd in slugging.

-- Turner has an RBI in 46 of 105 games this season, with multiple RBI in 18 of them.
+- Turner has an RBI in 47 of 106 games this year, with multiple RBI in 18 of them.
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.